 Excessive alcohol consumption affects heart health and damages the brain, both factors which increase the risk of developing dementia.
 While you don’t have to eliminate alcohol from your diet, drinking in moderation effectively reduces your chances of developing dementia.

 5. Practice a Healthy Brain Diet

-Maintaining a well-rounded diet gets your body the nutrients it needs to promote optimal heart health and brain function.
+Maintaining a well-rounded diet gets your body the nutrients it needs to promote optimal heart health and brain function, and reduce the overall risk of dementia.
 Eat more nutrient-rich foods—such as green vegetables, berries, and fish—and limit foods that are fried, high in nitrates, and contain artificial sugars.

 Award-Winning Dementia Care Community

 Whether you have questions about how to reduce dementia risk factors or need an all-inclusive memory care community for your loved one to join, Terra Vista is here to guide you through the process.
 This includes offering personalized medical services and daily memory enrichment activities.
 We do everything to provide the dementia care your loved one needs while making them feel right at home.

 If you’d like to speak with a Terra Vista dementia expert, feel free to give us a call.